zerocracy/words/md/faq.md

 <br/>
 From a quality-control perspective, Zerocracy projects rely on the same proven practices used in any professional software project.
-We encourage teams to apply unit testing, style checks, static analysis, fuzzing, mutation testing, and [thorough][4no] manual code reviews.
+We encourage teams to apply unit testing, style checks, [static analysis], fuzzing, mutation testing, and [thorough][4no] manual code reviews.
 The key difference is [frequency][quality-vs-speed].
 Because all work is split into small [microtasks][microtasking],